-EDI Plan 2025 (Draft)
+EDI Plan 2025 (Draft) Page 3 of 4

 College Committee Membership Creation of objective, standard operating procedures for Committee member selection (on behalf of the Executive Committee) In considering Committee membership, the College will strive to create Committees that reflect the people of Ontario, one of the most diverse populations in the world.
-Diversity of identities: race, Indigenous status, religion, ethnicity, abilities, sexual orientation, gender identity & expression, age, etc. Diversity of expertise: clientele, areas of practice, type of employment, etc. Diversity of geographical regions across Ontario Committee with education and advisory review functions Continue integration of Ethics and Human Rights work across College Serve as a resource to Council, College Committees, and to the College Directors (on behalf of their departments) Development of Structures Identification and Relations with Systems Partners Council President and Registrar to establish authentic connections with diverse communities: e.g. Registrar and Council President to plan to visit Northwestern Ontario with facilitation from Dr. Christopher Mushquash to: experience Indigenous traditions establish connection and relationships Potential to have future visits from College Council and staff Definition and Scope Development Training/Education Development of Structures
+Diversity of identities: race, Indigenous status, religion, ethnicity, abilities, sexual orientation, gender identity & expression, age, etc. Diversity of expertise: clientele, areas of practice, type of employment, etc. Diversity of geographical regions across Ontario Committee with education and advisory review functions Continue integration of Ethics and Human Rights work across College Serve as a resource to Council, College Committees, and to the College Directors (on behalf of their departments) Development of Structures Identification and Relations with Systems Partners Council President and Registrar to establish authentic connections with diverse communities: e.g. Registrar and Council President to plan to visit Northwestern Ontario with facilitation from Dr. Christopher Mushquash to: Definition and Scope Development Training/Education Development of Structures